-Theology IV: Worldviews & Christian Living12Theology1 CreditTheology IV attempts to give the students the tools needed to defend and nurture their faith, all while letting the Holy Spirit work to strengthen the current faith that has been created or is being created in their life.
-The course covers difficult questions about Christianity, ethics, marriage, family, other timely topics and is geared towards preparing students for the next stage of their life and the changes that present themselves in the coming years.
+Theology IV: Worldviews & Christian Living12Theology1 CreditTheology IV attempts to give the students the tools needed to defend and nurture their faith, all while lettingthe Holy Spirit work to strengthen the current faith that has been created or is being created in their life.
+Thecourse covers difficult questions about Christianity, ethics, marriage, family, other timely topics and is gearedtowards preparing students for the next stage of their life and the changes that present themselves in thecoming years.

-Worship - Application Process11-12Theology1 CreditThe purpose of this course is to develop Christian leaders within the student body through the responsibility of developing and presenting student-led chapels on a weekly basis.
-The course also serves as an opportunity to teach students spiritual disciplines that they can use for a lifetime.10 Credit
+Worship11-12Theology1 CreditThe purpose of this course is to develop Christian leaders within the student body through the responsibility of developing and presenting student-led chapels on a weekly basis.
+The course also serves as an opportunity to teach students spiritual disciplines that they can use for a lifetime.The ology1 CreditApplication RequiredImage: Course also serves as an opportant opportunityImage: Course also serves as an opportunityImage: Course also serves as an opport opportunity

 Refuge Leadership Team11-12Theology1 CreditRefuge is a Sunday night time of worship at Lutheran High School that is for students, run by students.
 As of the 2023-24 school year, the Refuge Leadership Team functions as a class, meeting as a team before school on Wednesdays, delegating tasks based on each person's role to be completed outside of class time in anticipation of the upcoming and future Refuge Worship.
 The Team is selected via an application process and holds their position for the entire school year.
-This class offers students real life experience in organizing and leading weekly spiritual life events.
+This class offers students real life experience in organizing and leading weekly spiritual life events.Application Required